ezz-khalil/EOG-Based-Interface/README.md

 Our project leverages EOG technology to create a unique way of interacting with a computer.
 By detecting and interpreting eye movements, we've developed a simple game interface that allows users to play a maze game using only their eyes.

 ## Key Features
-.EOG signal preprocessing with a Butterworth band-pass filter (0 to 30 Hz).
+- EOG signal preprocessing with a Butterworth band-pass filter (0 to 30 Hz).
 .Resampling of EOG data.
 .
 Baseline and artifact removal.
 .
 Eye movement detection, including Up, Down, Right, Left, and Blink.